rodrigoalcarazdelaosa/fisiquimicamente/content/en/post/SpaceX-Demo-2/index.md

 If you wish to read more about this historic mission you can do so at [NASA's official website](https://www.nasa.gov/press-release/nasa-astronauts-launch-from-america-in-historic-test-flight-of-spacex-crew-dragon).

-## Kinematic study of the Falcon 9 🚀
+## Kinematic Study of the Falcon 9 🚀
 The post could have ended with the previous paragraph, but then you wouldn't know if you were in [Hello!](https://www.hellomagazine.com/) magazine or in [Physichemically with Rodri's blog]({{< ref "/post/" >}}) 😏.

 If you look at the video of the launch, in the lower left corner you can see the module of the **velocity** (speed from here on), in km/h, and the **altitude**, in km, of the rocket in real time as it ascends to approximately 200$\thinspace$km.
 What did I think when I saw that data?
 Well, write the values down [^3], represent them and make a small **empirical study** about the **cinematics** of the **Falcon 9**.